ClementiGroup/accurate_nuclear_quantum_statistics_on_machine_learned_classical_effective_potentials/2_zundel_cation/02_model_training/README.md

 # Model training
 For training, the environmental variable `$PATH2PIGS` should be set to the location of the `te-pigs`

+To perform the training, download the dataset h5o2+.h5 (will be available on Zenodo upon publication)

 The folder `example_setup` contains files required for training: